SmartlyDressedGames/Unturned-Docs/docs/source/assets/ItemAsset/Blueprints.rst

 Conditions
 ----------

 Blueprints can use quest conditions and rewards.
 A common usage is to make it so a blueprint is only available during a seasonal event.
-Refer to `Conditions.rst <Conditions.rst>`_ and `Rewards.rst <Rewards.rst>`_ for additional documentation.
+For more information, refer to the documentation for :ref:`Conditions <doc_npcasset_conditions>` and :ref:`Rewards <doc_npcasset_rewards>` respectively.

 Blueprint conditions and rewards are prefixed with ``Blueprint_#_``.
 For example, ``Blueprint_0_Condition_0_Type Holiday``.